Open Access

 The scientific publications market has entered a new phase characterized by the transition from the “pay to read” model to the “pay to publish” model.

-CARE / CRUI is negotiating with the biggest international publishers a new type of agreement - defined as "transformative" - which provide for the authors of the institutions that adhere to these contracts the possibility of publishing Open Access at no additional costs for the author: these expenses are already included in the cost of the contract and are born by the respective universities.
+CARE / CRUI is negotiating with the biggest international publishers a new type of agreement – defined as "transformative" – which provides the authors of the institutions that adhere to these contracts the possibility of publishing Open Access at no additional costs for the author: these expenses are already included in the cost of the contract and are born by the respective universities.

 Green Open Access at the University of Padua: self-archiving in Padua Research Archive